Shockwave Therapy

 Shockwaves stimulate the formation of new blood vessels (neovascularization), increasing blood flow to injured areas by up to 40%.
 This brings oxygen and nutrients essential for healing.

-Enhanced Tissue Repair
+Better Tissue Repair

 The therapy activates stem cells and growth factors that accelerate collagen production and tissue regeneration, improving the strength and flexibility of tendons and ligaments.